Social media search engine optimisation

 3. Stand out in results

-In a crowded content field, you can help your posts stand out in search results by including photos, images or even emoji.
+In a crowded content field, you can help your posts stand out in search results by including photos, images or even emojis.
 You should also break content up with paragraph breaks, for example, putting hashtags on a separate line.
 On a visual medium like Instagram, where hashtag search results don’t include any captions or even account names, your images will have to speak for themselves.
 You can help them to be memorable or spark curiosity by using simple branding or colour conventions which relate to your other social media activity.

 4. Be a good content source

 Just as with SEO, one of the things that social media platforms reward in search relevance is quality.
 The search tool will be looking for sustained quality, engagement and relevance over time.
 There is no shortcut for this; you will have to work at it over the period of the campaign, and longer, if you can, but it will gradually pay off in search results.

 Key to all the above is to conduct regular research.
 Keep up to date with trending topics, follow relevant industry topics and accounts.

 Explore and reflect: